Add an IoT Edge Device on Ubuntu

 Prerequisites

-• Before you begin, ensure you have the following:
+Before you begin, you need:

 Network Requirements